1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-Opening in the glass with notes of cherries, berries, sweet spices, and licorice, the 2020 Brouilly is medium-bodied to full-bodied, ample and lively, with bright acidity, polished tannins, and a harmonious, flawless profile.
+Opening up in the glass with notes of cherries, berries, sweet spices, and licorice, the 2020 Brouilly is medium-bodied to full-bodied, full-flavored and lively, with crisp acidity, polished tannins, and a harmonious, flawless profile.
 This is another serious wine from Château de La Chaize, where significant investments in the vineyards and winery are truly paying off.

 About the estate: